souf92i/anticheat/README.md

 #define MAX_PLAYER_ARMOUR              (1000.0)            // Maximal armour a player can have without being detected as cheater.
 MUST BE different from 100 and superior to 99.
 Useful for aduties.
 #define MAX_ATTEMPTS                   (2)                 // Maximal unsynchro time in seconds before being timed out.
 </pre>

+Edit those as much as you want, either directly in the include or by undefining it and redefining it in your script.

 Issues
 ------